 The telephone survey was intended to provide a random and representative sampling of community opinions.

-Ipsos interviewed 300 adult (18+ years) residents of North Saanich between April 6th and April 20th, 2016.

-The overall margin of error for the telephone survey, which takes into account the weighting, is +/- 6.0%, 19 times out of 20.
+Ipsos interviewed 300 adult (18+ years) residents of North Saanich.
+The overall margin of error for the telephone survey, which takes into account the weighting, is +/-6.0%, 19 times out of 20.
 The margin of error is larger for any sub-groupings of the sample.